Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 For your project, you will construct a PRD, a document frequently used in industry to convey the purpose and specifications of a product.
 You will be sharing this artifact with your industry partner.

 Copy the [PRD Template](https://docs.google.com/document/d/10u8lI0VhBcj69hdTFDsZAdA_PgZ6136Bsvrnn8jwlmQ/edit?usp=sharing) and fill in all of the sections.
 Remember you will be putting in your User Interviews, User Journeys, Wireframes, and ERDs in this document as well.

+### MVP

+**DUE DATE: Thursday, October 10**

+By the end of this course, you should have an MVP of your product that you will present both in class and to your industry partner.

 ## Collaboration Expectations